Rajeev Ram: 2016: Olympic silver and first Major mixed doubles final, ATP Tour Finals runner-up

 At the Delray Beach Open, Ram reached his third career final and first singles final outside the grass courts of the Hall of Fame Open, losing to Sam Querrey.
 At the Olympic Games, he won silver with Venus Williams in mixed doubles.
 Less than a month later, Ram and CoCo Vandeweghe advanced to the mixed doubles final at the US Open, where they were defeated in straight sets by Mate Pavić and Laura Siegemund.

-In men's doubles, Ram and partner Raven Klaasen reached the finals for the ATP World Tour Finals.
+Ram and partner Raven Klaasen reached the final at the ATP World Tour Finals, losing to Henri Kontinen and John Peers.

-2019: Australian Open mixed doubles title
+2018–2019: Australian Open mixed doubles title

+In 2019, Ram won three doubles titles, including Munich with Ivan Dodig over Nikola Mektić and Alexander Peya, Moscow with Austin Krajicek over Max Mirnyi and Philipp Oswald, and Paris with Marcel Granollers over Jean-Julien Rojer and Horia Tecău.

-Ram, with his partner Barbora Krejčíková won the Australian Open mixed doubles title.
+Playing with Barbora Krejčíková, he won the 2019 Australian Open mixed doubles title.

-2020: Australian Open doubles title, top 5 debut
+2020–2021: Australian Open men's doubles title, top 5 debut

-Ram, with his partner Joe Salisbury won the Australian Open men's doubles tournament, defeating Max Purcell and Luke Saville in the final.
+Ram, with his partner Joe Salisbury won the 2020 Australian Open men's doubles tournament, defeating Max Purcell and Luke Saville in the final.
 As a result, he reached a career high of world No. 5 in doubles, on February 3, 2020.

-2021: Second Australian Open mixed & US Open & Masters doubles titles, World No. 4

-Ram and partner Barbora Krejčíková won Australian Open mixed doubles tournament, defeating Matthew Ebden and Samantha Stosur.
+Ram and Barbora Krejčíková won 2021 Australian Open mixed doubles tournament, defeating Matthew Ebden and Samantha Stosur.
 He also competed in the men's doubles tournament with partner Joe Salisbury to defend their title, but lost to Ivan Dodig and Filip Polášek in the final.

 He reached the final and won his third Masters 1000 in Canada at the National Bank Open with Salisbury, defeating world No. 1 and No. 2 Croatians, Pavic and Mektic, his second final for the year at a Masters level after the Italian Open, where they lost to the Croatian pair.
 As a result, he returned to the top 5, on August 16, 2021.

-At the 2021 US Open Ram, partnering with Salisbury, reached the final, defeating Matthew Ebden/Max Purcell in a nearly-three-hour-long match, saving four match points in the quarterfinals and Sam Querrey/Steve Johnson in the semifinals.
+At the 2021 US Open Ram, partnering with Salisbury, reached the final, defeating Matthew Ebden and Max Purcell in a nearly-three-hour-long match, saving four match points in the quarterfinals and Sam Querrey/Steve Johnson in the semifinals.
 The pair won the men's doubles tournament, defeating Jamie Murray and Bruno Soares in the final.
 As a result, he reached a career high of world No. 4 in doubles, on September 20, 2021.